 With more and more high-school graduates going on to university, governments face tough decisions on funding and quality standards to ensure that their education systems respond adequately to booming demand for degrees, a new OECD publication shows.

 This document provides a snapshot of the latest available internationally comparable data on patents.
 The indicators presented are specifically designed to reflect recent trends in inventive activities across a wide range of OECD member and non-member countries.

-This conference considered innovation in the software sector from an economic perspective, taking into account the factors that drive innovation, including key framework conditions.
+This conference will consider innovation in the software sector from business and economic perspectives, taking into account the factors that drive innovation, including key framework conditions.

 This volume reviews the strengths and weaknesses of Norway’s innovation system and recommends steps the government could take to foster innovation activity and increase the impact of innovation on the country’s future prosperity and social well-being.

 Intensified global competition has forced companies to innovate and develop commercially viable products and services faster.
 This report brings together the empirical evidence on the internationalisation of business research and development.